 - Campus early childhood care and education facilities and athletic facilities locker rooms and showers are being deep cleaned and then electrostatic fogged using a disinfectant product.

-- The university restricted access to dining facilities and implemented new safety protocols to promote social distancing for all remaining dining and food delivery on campus.
+- The university restricted access to dining facilities and implemented new safety protocols to promote physical distancing for all remaining dining and food delivery on campus.